The Best Online Writing Courses for New Freelance Writers

 4. 30 Days or Less to Freelance Writing Success

-Who It’s For: 30 Days or Less to Freelance Writing Success is another great online writing course geared towards beginners.
+Who It’s For: 30 Days or Less to Freelance Writing Success is another great online writing course geared toward beginners.
 While you don’t necessarily need to complete the course within 30 days (you can take as little or as long as you want), it’s designed to get you earning money quickly as a freelance writer.

 This course is one of the more comprehensive options for new writers.
 It includes nine modules with more than 50 lessons.
 This course does have a more stringent return policy than some of the other courses.